Meet the New Traffic Garden

 Arlington’s new traffic garden is a fun way to teach kids the rules of the road.

-One beautiful fall weekend, a temporary traffic garden was installed at the Woman’s Club of Arlington.
+One beautiful weekend in the fall of 2020, a temporary traffic garden was installed at the Woman’s Club of Arlington.
 While Traffic Gardens (sometimes referred to as “safety towns”) have been popular since the 1970s, they are relatively new to our region.